huyisme-005/LaMusique/README.md

 ## Current MVPs (Minimum Viable Products)

-*   Unified generation of song lyrics (from AI or manual input) and melody data (MusicXML format and description with singing instructions) based on user input (theme, keywords, selected emotion including "Mixed Emotion", genre, key, tempo) with expanded genre options.
+*   Unified generation of song lyrics (from AI or manual input) and melody data (MusicXML format, description with singing instructions, and lyric feedback) based on user input (theme, keywords, selected emotion including "Mixed Emotion", genre, key, tempo) with expanded genre options.
 *   Integrated lyrics editing within the main song crafting component.
-*   UI for audio file upload (with default silent placeholder if none provided) and an experimental AI flow for basic plagiarism concern flagging.
+*   UI for audio file upload (optional, with default silent placeholder if none provided) and an experimental AI flow for basic plagiarism concern flagging.
 *   Integrated AI Copilot hints via tooltips within each major feature component.
 *   A responsive split-screen user interface with a vertically scrollable left panel for controls and a right panel for viewing generated content.
 *   UI for uploading image/video assets for future music video generation.